 Still, should Amazon have adopted an opt-in policy for Sidewalk rather than an opt-out one?
 Well, yeah, particularly given the privacy controversies that have dogged Echo and Ring devices over the past couple of years.
 And while I can see why Amazon thought going the opt-out way would give Sidewalk a running start, it also makes for an unfortunate—and avoidable—privacy stumble right out of the gate.

 How to disable Sidewalk on Echo, Ring devices

-Should you decide to opt out of Sidewalk participation, it’s a piece of cake with just a few steps that will impact all your connected Echo and Ring devices.
+Should you decide to opt out of Sidewalk, you can do so in just a few steps—and by the way, these settings will impact all your connected Echo and Ring devices.

 - Open the Alexa app, tap More > Settings > Account Settings > Amazon Sidewalk.